fenago/pytest-quick-start-guide/testing-with-pytest/Lab_1.md

 4. Create a few test files.
 You can use the ones we used in this lab or make up your own.
 Practice running pytest against these files.

 5. Change the assert statements.
-Don’t just use assertsomething==something_else;
+Don’t just use assert something == something_else;
 try things like:

-- assert1 in [2, 3, 4]
+- assert 1 in [2, 3, 4]
-- asserta < b
+- assert a < b
-- assert'fizz' not in 'fizzbuzz'
+- assert 'fizz' not in 'fizzbuzz'

 ### What’s Next